-Section A - to be completed by the student to request a review Student Name Reason for requesting a review: Procedures were not followed correctly at the Formal Stage Yes/No The outcome of the Formal Review was unreasonable Yes/No New material has come to light which you were unable, for valid reasons, to provide earlier in the process Yes/No Please give more detail about your reasons for requ uesting a review State the resolution or remedy that you would like Section B to be completed by the Principal or nominee
+Section A - to be completed by the complainant to request a review Complainant Name Reason for requesting a review: Procedures were not followed correctly at the Formal Stage Yes/No The outcome of the Formal Review was unreasonable Yes/No New material has come to light which you were unable, for valid reasons, to provide earlier in the process Yes/No Please give more detail about your reasons for req uesting a review: State the resolution or remedy that you would like :

-Name of staff member dealing with the informal stage Date of review Outcome of review Are there valid grounds for requesting a review?
-Yes/No Procedures were not followed correctly at the Formal Stage Yes/No The outcome of the Formal Review was unreasonable Yes/No New material has come to light which the student was unable, for valid reasons, to provide earlier in the process Yes/No The resolution suggested at the Formal Review Stage is appropriate Yes/No The resolution suggested at the Formal Stage was not reasonable Yes/No Please give more detail about the decision Next steps Confirm outcome of the Formal Stage Yes/No Refer back to the Formal Stage for reconsideration Yes/No
+Section B to be completed by the Principal or nominee Name of staff member dealing with the informal st age Date of review Outcome of review Outcome of review Are there valid grounds for requesting a review?
+Yes/No Procedures were not followed correctly at the Formal Stage Yes/No The outcome of the Formal Review was unreasonable Yes/No New material has come to light which the complainant was unable, for valid reasons, to Yes/No provide earlier in the process The resolution suggested at the Formal Review Stage is appropriate Yes/No The resolution suggested at the Formal Stage was not reasonable Yes/No Please give more detail about the decision Next steps Confirm outcome of the Formal Stage Yes/No

+Refer back to the Formal Stage for reconsideration Yes/No

-Section C to be completed by the student and staff together
+Section C to be completed by the complainant and staff together

-Date of informal meeting with student
+Date of informal meeting with the complainant

 Record of discussion

 Resolution suggested

-Resolution agreed by student?
+Resolution agreed by complainant?
 Yes/No

 Proceed to Formal Stage?
 Yes/No